Blackstone seen sticking with SAC despite insider trading probe

 It’s not known how much money Titan, which did not return a request for comment, has invested with SAC Capital.

 In a sign U.S. authorities are ratcheting up the pressure on Cohen, the Securities and Exchange Commission recently warned SAC Capital that the firm could face civil charges over the Martoma matter.
-Federal authorities also have expanded their investigation to look into trading by the hedge fund in shares of Weight Watchers International Inc (WTW.N) and biotech company InterMune Inc ITMN.O.
+Federal authorities also have expanded their investigation to look into trading by the hedge fund in shares of Weight Watchers International Inc and biotech company InterMune Inc.

 Blackstone, whose chairman and chief executive is financier Stephen Schwarzman, is seen by some as something of a bellwether investor in the $2 trillion hedge fund industry because its popular so-called hedge fund of funds invests with more than four dozen hedge funds, including SAC Capital, Pershing Square Capital Management, Elliott Management and DE Shaw & Co, according to people familiar with the private equity firm’s asset management business.